Class of 2026

 BRANDON CHO

-Brandon, a Tenor-Baritone, is a senior from Hillsborough, CA. He enjoys impulsively spending on his ever-growing chalk collection to support his Math major antics.
-He once attempted to write an original piece but ended up writing the theme of Pirates of the Caribbean instead.
+Brandon, a Tenor-Baritone, is a senior from Hillsborough, CA. He enjoys impulsively spending on his ever-growing chalk collection to support his Math major antics, as well as writing music (though he usually ends up recreating the Pirates of the Caribbean theme).
+And somehow, despite practicing the least, he’s still the undisputed champion of the ’Soons golfers - chalk it up to math.

 Charlie Ambach

 Charlie, one of our senior basses, hails from a city of gardens on an island that is long.
-He is excited to set both tempos and volleyballs as the second addition to the Nassoons/Club Volleyball affinity group.
+He is excited to set both tempos and volleyballs as the sole surviving member of the Nassoons/Club Volleyball affinity group (we miss you William!).
+Ask him about crosswords, or better yet, ask him to write you one.

 Gary Sun

-Nick, a Tenor 1 and the group’s Music Director, hails from the serene seaside town of Half Moon Bay.
+Nick, a Tenor 1, hails from the serene seaside town of Half Moon Bay.
 Much before the ‘Soons, he sang with the San Francisco Opera and San Francisco Symphony.
 Enraptured, the San Francisco Chronicle wrote, “boy soprano Nicholas Hu floated a solo line as pure and clear as a millstream.”
 We can only hope the Daily Prince says something similar!

 Robert is a proud member of our duo of senior basses, hailing from the desert dunescape of Phoenix.
 As an Art History major (and unofficial Archivist), he prides himself in being able to retell every Nassoons event since 1941.
-In his spare time, Robert enjoys graphic design and sculpture, but every work he’s made since becoming our President seems to turn into four tigers in song…
+In his spare time, Robert enjoys graphic design, sculpture, and spending many hours ‘looking at’ the new Art Museum…

 Zach Williamson

-Zach, a senior baritone, hails from the whimsical world of Connecticut.
+Zach, a senior baritone, hails from the whimsical and drivable-distance-from-campus state of Connecticut.
 He finances his Urban Outfitters and Zara addictions by being the group’s most put-together Economics major.
 He wielded that talent to be an iconic Tour Manager back in the day.
 Be sure to check out his sassy stare at one of our upcoming performances!

 CLASS OF 2027

-Arturo, a junior Tenor 2, hails from the idyllic island of San Juan, Puerto Rico, doubling the size of US-Territory-Squad when he joined.
-Ask him to play you a lick on the classical guitar, or a melody on his more treasured instrument, the Peruvian pan flute.
+Arturo, a junior Tenor 2 and our fearless Music Director, hails from the historic city of San Juan, Puerto Rico.
+Ask him to belt out a classic Italian aria, play you a lick on the classical guitar, or perform a melody on his more treasured instrument, the Peruvian pan flute.
 If you want a voice lesson (or even if you don’t!) he’s got plenty of tips, tricks, and vocal exercises for you.

 Class of 2028